- Inventory management is the process by which products are ordered, tracked, stored, managed and shipped.

 4. ABC analysis

-An ABC analysis helps you understand what products are most profitable and which are most costly.
-As the name suggests, it breaks products down into three categories.
+An ABC analysis helps you understand which products are most profitable and which are most costly.
+As the name suggests, it breaks products down into three categories:

 - B: These are midrange products that are important sales to make, but not as big tickets as products in the A category.